COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <b>Figure 4(A)</b> looks at the changes in mobility based on the level of income in each of the locations (NAME) (NEED SOME EXPLANATION OF THE MEASURE OF INCOME WE USE).
-During this first period we see that
+During this first period we see that both low and high income groups reduced their mobility and as expected the reduction happened at all levels of mobility from areas with low mobility to areas with high mobility.
+However, it is striking that this figure shows that for consitently low income locations (NAME) did not reduce their mobility at the same level as similar areas of high income.

 <br>
 <figure class="image" align="center">